splunk/public-o11y-docs/admin/authentication/SSO/sso-AzureAD.rst

 Before you begin configuring this integration, ensure you have completed the steps in :new-page-ref:`sso-label`, including the section :ref:`Name an SSO integration<naming-note-sso>` to learn about naming your integrations.

-To configure an Microsoft Entra ID SSO integration, you must be an administrator for your organization.
+To configure a Microsoft Entra ID SSO integration, you must be an administrator for your organization.
 To learn more, see :new-page-ref:`manage_admin-access`.

 .. note:: The procedure for creating multiple integrations for Microsoft Entra ID is